stassa/louise/README.md

 metarules defined in the experiment file `louise/data/examples/tiny_kinship.pl` using the learning predicate `learn/1`.

-In summary, there are four steps to running the example: a) start Louise; b) edit the configuration file to select `tiny_kinship.pl` as the experiment file;
-c) load the experiment file into memory; d) run a learning query.
+In summary, there are four steps to running an example: a) start Louise; b) edit the configuration file to select an experiment file; c) load the experiment file into memory; d) run a learning query.
 These four steps are described in detail below.

  1. Consult the project's load file into Swi-Prolog to load necessary files into
     memory: